syseleven/grav-docs-syseleven-stack/pages/03.Howtos/14.add-ptr-records/docs.en.md

 You need at least one network and one server.
 For testing purposes, you can create a network and a server by following the tutorials "[first steps](../../02.Tutorials/01.firststeps/docs.en.md)" or "[single LAMP server](../../02.Tutorials/03.single-lamp-server/docs.en.md)".

-### Assign the DNS domain to the network
+### Set DNS domain property of the network

-For automated forward A-record and reverse PTR-record management, the network needs to be assigned to the DNS zone.
+For automated forward A-record and reverse PTR-record management, the DNS domain needs to be associated with the network.

 Find out the network ID with this command: